In the event of an explosion, it is imperative that the event is isolated from the rest of the process system network to prevent secondary explosions.

 Explosion isolation is mandated by NFPA Standard 654: Standard for the Prevention of Fire and Explosion from the Manufacturing, Processing, and Handling of Combustible Particulate Solids.

 The “ProFlapPlus III” valve, a passive isolation flap device, closes as a reaction to a deflagration caused pressure wave.
-It is typically used for inlet isolation of protected vessels.
-The ProFlapPlus III by IEP Technologies inc. is available from 5 to 40 inches’ diameter and meets the requirements of OSHA Combustible Directive and NFPA 654, latest Edition.
+It is typically used for inlet isolation of protected vessels that are handling both organic but specifically metal dust.
+It is the only flap valve tested with the intended use in metal applications.
+The ProFlapPlus III by IEP is available from 5 to 40 inches diameter and meets the requirements of OSHA Combustible Directive and NFPA 654, latest Edition.
 A maximum Kst of 300 is available for many of the valve sizes.

 If returning the cleaned exhaust airstream to the facility, an IEP Technologies “VENTEX” passive isolation valve may be applied, depending upon your system design.
 Ventex valves are available for applications in dust transport systems for dust explosion Classes ST-1 and ST-2.